ltskinner/software-engineering/books/practical_mlops/README.md

   - Absolutely NUKE **everything** in GCP, will never, ever use this and will actively avoid GCP shops when job hunting lmao
   - [how to delete](https://stackoverflow.com/questions/52408422/delete-all-resources-in-a-google-cloud-project#:~:text=Simply%20go%20to%20%22IAM%20%26%20Admin,%2C%20see%20the%20billing%2C%20etc.)
 - [ ] Azure
+  - [ ] App Service is biggest one
+  - [ ] Then Pipelines
 - [ ] AWS
   - [ ] [Sagemaker Resources](https://catalog.workshops.aws/sagemaker-studio-emr/en-US/08-clean-up)

+## Some Closing Remarks

+### Book Itself

+Enjoyed the exercises and discussion questions thoroughly

+The "personal stories" about stuff unrelated to work were inessential tho

+### Cloud Platforms

+GCP is cancer

+AWS is still pog for most things, sagemaker is a whole ass beast tho

+Azure ML ecosystem is much more user friendly, tho doesnt always work.
+The workflows are super intuitive, but it doesnt always work.
+I love the idea of Azure ML, and the automl is actually really good, but just enough hops, skips, and jumps to where I wouldnt feel comfortable migrating existing services on AWS over

+The docs also seem to be like really, really up to date, which is a little concerning.
+Like the interfaces and sdks are definitely under constant development, which I dont love, I like things more stable.
+BUT, that said, with the rapid iteration, I think the Azure ML ecosystem long term will be better than sagemaker and I will certainly prioritize Azure ML for my next ML engagement

+But for now, the simplicity and unified portal for AWS is unbeatable, truly.
+Much smaller delta from dev env to prod env with it